ericwbailey/ericwbailey.website/source/published/a11y-syntax-highlighting-has-been-updated.md

 The only thing I’m going to focus on now is a [Microsoft Visual Studio Code](https://code.visualstudio.com/) theme.
 I’m only going to do that if there’s expressed interest, however.

-Cleaning up the old changelog also removed a lot of obligations I created for myself—I now realize that they were contributing unnecessary background stress and guilt.
+Cleaning up the old roadmap also removed a lot of obligations I created for myself—I now realize that they were contributing unnecessary background stress and guilt.

 The other thing I’m ambiently curious about is [GlyphDrawing.Club](https://blog.glyphdrawing.club/)’s magical [Font with Built-In Syntax Highlighting](https://blog.glyphdrawing.club/font-with-built-in-syntax-highlighting/).
 I’m not going to try and create a whole new typeface from scratch, however.